An E.N.T. doctor explains causes and solutions to excess mucus in the throat that won’t go away.

 Mucus in the throat that won’t go away or that you “can’t get rid of,” as many people state, is a common problem.

-“Throat clearing and mucus in the throat that will not go away is associated with stomach acid coming up into the back of the throat,” explains Dr. Silvers.
+“Throat clearing and mucus in the throat that will not go away is associated with stomach acid coming up into the back of the throat,” explains Dr. Stacey Silvers, MD, of Madison ENT & Facial Plastic Surgery in NYC, who is board certified in otolaryngology.

-People with this form of acid reflux do not typically experience the ‘typical’ reflux symptoms of indigestion and ‘heartburn.’
+People with this form of acid reflux do not usually experience the ‘typical’ reflux symptoms of indigestion and ‘heartburn.’

 “Mucus production does come from the back of the nose and drips down.
 This often causes the individual to think the cause is allergies.